Table of Contents

 Installing Python packages

 To install packages individually, we can now use the following command: conda install <package-name>.
 After running that command conda will show you the packages that will be downloaded, and you can press enter to proceed with the installation.
 If you want to answer yes by default and skip this confirmation step, you can replace conda install with conda install -y.
 Also note that we may occasionally need to install packages using pip, the standard Python package manager.
 The installation command is very similar to that of conda: pip install <package-name>.
-Let’s try this out by installing a package that makes conda faster and changing the config to use this package by default:

 In the next session we will use conda to install some of the key packages we will use in MDS.